mezantrop/SAN-Storage-CLI-Toolbox/fashion/README.md

 # fashion - Simple wrapper to run commands ower SSH2
-Fashion can be used to send login/password if you are unable to use ssh keys for some reasons.
+It can be used to send login/password if you are unable to use ssh keys for some reasons.

 libssh2 must be installed to complile fashion.

-To compile fashion run:
+To compile run:

 ```make```